rpenha/mba-blog/README.md

 ### Environment Variables

-The following environment variables are required and should be defined in a `.env` file:
+The following environment variables are required and should be defined in a `.env.production` file:

 * `VITE_CONTENTFUL_SPACE_ID`: Your Contentful Space ID
 * `VITE_CONTENTFUL_ACCESS_TOKEN`: Your Contentful Delivery API Access Token (**Important: Keep this secret!**).

+More information about configuring Vite environment variables can be found here: [https://vitejs.dev/guide/env-and-mode#env-variables-and-modes](https://vitejs.dev/guide/env-and-mode#env-variables-and-modes)

-**Note:** You should never commit the `.env` file to version control.
+**Note:** You should never commit the `.env.production` file to version control.

 ### Production Setup Instructions